 It was RESOLVED to invoke the temporary scheme of delegation as of 14th December 2021.

-Condolences Mike Hall

-Cllr Pickford gave his condolences to the family of Mike Hall.
-Personally known some 20years a local person from Boxgrove and represented the conservative party in this area as the elected District Councillor.
-He served on the planning committee of CDC.
-He was very diligent about his job and committed to turn up to meetings because he had a passion for being the local councillor.
-A very supportive and steady individual and thanked him for his time.
-Cllr Pickford would like to attend his funeral when details are known to represent Lavant.

-Queen Platinum Jubilee Tea Party 5th June 2022

-Event planning is going ahead for the Queens platinum jubilee tea party that is being organised with some of the members councillors at present and would encourage the others to take part for the workload to be spread around.

--Cllr David Kuchanny – Logistics

--Cllr Jenny Quest – Sports

--Cllr Jenny Goldsmith – St Johns Ambulance.

-The exciting news is that an Oak tree has been donated to plant into the Village Green its originated in Windsor Great Park.
-It has been grown to approx..5ft and as it is best to plant this side of Winter .
-Councillors will find a suitable royal occasion to plant it such as HRH Prince Charles 14th November – Remembrance Sunday to arrange an afternoon event and involving the family who originally grew it.

-Traffic Survey and report
+Raughmere

 He would like to thank all Councillors involved in getting the first step against the developers at Raughmere appeal case made.
 Collectively the punch of our case papers raised compliments from Summersdale Residents Association.
 Step 2 will be appearing in person at the public inquiry.
 The chairman of the Neighbourhood Plan Development Committee will competently speak about the importance of the Neighbourhood plan to the village, and this was what the people of Lavant voted for.
 An important message to put across and gives a persuasive message to the inspector.
-Chairman Councillor James Pickford will present a humanThe Speed watch team will produce the spec to meet and pull the information together from the consultant’s report from the Neighbourhood plan looking at what measures can be used to improve traffic locally. element of the argument to give the visions of what Lavant sees going forward - a personal case.
+Chairman Councillor James Pickford will present a human element of the argument to give the visions of what Lavant sees going forward - a personal case.
 Sewage is an issue as we do not want to spend CIL money on Memorial Hall and then see it flooded.
 Humble points like Traffic that it is monitored going North – South but nothing accounting for traffic going East – West and damage happens to cars in Pook Lane.
 Nothing has been addressed from extra traffic coming from Eastmead and about housing that the parish did look at other areas for housing and we accept that in the future 10-15 years hence we may relook to accommodate more should we be approached by SDNP or CDC.
 We will then take the decision to give a heart to the village and look at planning of the doctor’s surgery, (Lavant House is full) the pandemic has shown that a community shop is an essential within a village and a coffee shop the decision to make a new satellite development to build new neighbourhoods is not in the equation.